Meet our Nordic Fellow Sofia Appelgren

 As a serial entrepreneur, Sofia founded two companies before she was 20 years old.
 She began when she was 16, a party and event planning business, organizing schools and local businesses around themed events at affordable rates.
 Later on, Sofia decided to focus on breaking down the walls of discrimination that keep immigrants out of the labor market.
 And, in 2008, Sofia brought the idea of Mitt Liv to life.

 At the heart of Mitt Liv is the mentoring program, which matches people of foreign background and post-secondary education with Swedish employers.
 In addition to this, Mitt Liv educates and consults organizations all over Sweden on how to act to be more inclusive.
 In 2016 Sofia also founded the foundation Mitt Livs Val Insamlingsstiftelse, which supports unaccompanied refugee children with tools for further studies.

-Mitt Liv (My Life) partners with traditional companies to build mentor relationships between young girls and company employees, as well as to expand educational opportunities into the extracurricular space through short courses on Swedish society, life-planning, and labor market competitiveness.
+Mitt Liv (My Life) partners with traditional companies to build mentor relationships between foreign academics and company employees, as well as to expand educational opportunities into the extracurricular space through short courses on Swedish society, life-planning, and labor market competitiveness.

 Sofia’s approach allows the immigrant community to see that people with immigrant backgrounds can follow their dreams.